EMERGENCY TRAUMA & SURGICAL

 At Medi Trip we are distinguished in being able to use our healthcare experience and expertise to pick the most suitable settings for our professional volunteers to experience.
 When you volunteer with Medi Trip, your volunteer placement would have been chosen specifically to suit your area of interest.
 Each of our placements are carefully assessed and selected for suitability to our professional volunteers, as well as how much contribution goes into the local health and social welfare.

-Tanzania belongs to the East African community, neighboured by Kenya, Burundi, Uganda, Rwanada, Democratic Republic of Congo, Malawi and Mozambique.
-Arusha is in northern Tanznia; a very unique and vibrant city at the base of Mount Meru, about an hour away from the tallest mountain in Africa Mount Kilimanjaro.
+Tanzania belongs to the East African community, neighboured by Kenya, Burundi, Uganda, Rwanda, Democratic Republic of Congo, Malawi and Mozambique.
+Arusha is in northern Tanzania; a very unique and vibrant city at the base of Mount Meru, about an hour away from the tallest mountain in Africa Mount Kilimanjaro.
 The city is surrounded by natural beauty being in close proximity to several national parks including Tarangire, Ngorongoro, Serengeti, Lake Manyara, Olduvai and Arusha National Parks.

-Interestingly, Arusha hosted the international criminal tribunal for Rwanada and sits as the de facto East African Community capital.
+Interestingly, Arusha hosted the international criminal tribunal for Rwanda and sits as the de facto East African Community capital.
 Despite being in a conservative and religious country, Arusha is regarded as more liberal and very open to foreigners.
 Perhaps due to it's historical significance in the 1961 Arusha Declaration, which gave independence to modern Tanzania from the British Commonwealth.
 The city is very much a melting pot, multicultural and populated by people from all different backgrounds.
 The main language spoken is Swahili and a visitor would do well by learning a few of the many greetings.

 Where will you stay?